 BSA ID Number: Have the Scout's BSA ID number ready before registering.
 The correct BSA ID number is critical to identifying the Scouts in Scoutbook to ensure the Scout gets credit for requirements completed.
 The BSA ID number can be found: • Scoutbook (1. click on My Dashboard, 2. for a Scout - click on name of Scout, or for adult - click on My Account, 3. select Edit Profile), • MyScouting.org (1. click on the upper right icon 2. select My Profile), • BSA membership card, • ask the unit leader to check the unit roster.

-Changes: Class changes can be made after registering.
+Changes: Class changes can be made after registering if space is available.

 Volunteer Sign-up What to Bring Merit Badge Requirements